PipedreamHQ/pipedream/docs/docs/workflows/settings/README.md

 Sometimes, you'll need to reference static files in your workflow, like a CSV.
 Files uploaded in the **Attachments** section can be referenced in your workflow using the `$attachments` object.

-For example, if you upload a file named `test.csv`, Pipedream will expose the _file path_ of the uploaded file at `$attachments["test.csv]`.
+For example, if you upload a file named `test.csv`, Pipedream will expose the _file path_ of the uploaded file at `$attachments["test.csv"]`.
 You can read the contents of the file using `fs.readFileSync`:

 ```javascript
 const fs = require("fs");